Promotion using social media

 The great thing about social media is its ability to reach so many people so quickly

-The guidance on this page focuses on Twitter and Facebook - two of the most popular social networking sites in the UK.
+Here you can find information and tips on using Facebook, Twitter and Instagram - three of the most popular social networking sites in the UK.

-Twitter has over 300 million users - and there are over 1.6 billion users active on Facebook each month!
+Twitter has over 300 million users; Instagram has over 1 billion users - and Facebook has the most with over 2 billion users each month!

 Facebook has many functions.
 It allows you to have a personal page or 'profile', post updates and share links, add 'friends' and communicate through comments and messages.
 Facebook also allows users to create 'pages' to advertise a particular thing - for example, a band, company or guiding unit.